Florida's National Parks

 DAY 4 B, L

-YOUR HIGHLIGHTS early 20th Century transports is to the Dry Tortugas National Park.
+We ferry to the Dry Tortugas National Park.
 It is one of the world’s most unique eco-attractions and home of historic Fort Jefferson, a staging place for Navy ships assigned to block Confederate ports.
 Now it is a place of memories and meditation.

 DAY 5 B